method-inc/bots/README.md

 Skookum is hosting an offical tournament on March 28th at 4pm.
 Be ready!

+In order to participate in the tournament, make sure you submit your public bot URL at [http://bots.skookum.com/bot](http://bots.skookum.com/bot) and click the "I want to participate!" button before the tournament starts.

 # Questions or Issues

 Please submit a [Github issue](https://github.com/Skookum/bots/issues) if you have any questions or concerns.